Healthcare professionals

 • families in lower-income groups tend to have less vitamin C in their diet

-• all pregnant people, breastfeeding people and young children are at risk of vitamin D deficiency (teenagers, younger adults and those from ethnic minorities are particularly at risk)
+• all people who are pregnant or breastfeeding and young children are at risk of vitamin D deficiency (teenagers, younger adults and those from ethnic minorities are particularly at risk)

 Find out more information about taking vitamins on the NHS website (opens in a new tab).